microsoft/sqldev/_includes/partials/java/crudunix.md

 [None]
 All done.
 ```

-> Congrats you created your first two Java apps with SQL Server!
-Check out the next section to learn about how you can make your Java apps faster with SQL Server’s Columnstore feature
+> Congratulations!
+You created your first two Java apps with SQL Server!
+Check out the next section to learn about how you can make your Java apps faster with SQL Server’s Columnstore feature.